hydroflux/abstractor-ws/README.md

 - [ ] Crocodile should probably be changed to alligator
 - [ ] Create a function similar to the 'get_reception_number' function for matching book / page numbers in crocodile open_document
 - [ ] While working with multiple documents, figure out a way to store multiple document links with each result
+- [ ] Look into external link issue--shouldn't be opening a new window

 ### Iguana To Do